Seeed-Studio/wiki-documents/docs/FAQ/reTerminal/reterminal_black_screen.md

 # slug: /reterminal_black_screen
 last_update:
   date: 6/20/2023
-  author: jianjing Huang
+  author: Seraphina
 ---

 reTerminal comes with the necessary drivers pre-installed out-of-the-box so you don't need to install any additional drivers.<br/>
-However, if your screen is not displaying properly and remains black, please follow the troubleshooting steps below to identify and resolve the issue step by step.
+However, if your screen is not displaying properly and remains black, please follow the troubleshooting steps below to identify and resolve the issue by step.

-## First: Check the flashing status of the LEDs
+## Step 1: Check the flashing status of the LEDs

 ### If the PWR light is not on